- Community Development

 A No Cost Pre-Application Form (PDF) can be used to request time on the agenda of a Site Plan Committee meeting for speculative interest.
 The Site Plan Committee will work with potential applicants to provide insight to assist with early input on concept approvability as well as assist with the development of initial Site Plan documents.
 The more detail provided at this conceptual stage, the better staff will be able to provide input and guidance.
 Meeting dates/times, and contact information are listed in the "Site Plan Committee" section above.

-Site Plan Submittal Process
+Site Plan Submittal Process-New Electronic Submittal Process

-- Submit the Site Plan Application (PDF).
+- Submit the Site Plan Application (PDF) with the electronic files.

-- Submit the Site Plan Checklist (PDF).
+- Submit the Site Plan Checklist (PDF) with the electronic files.

-- Submit the E&S Checklist
+- Submit the E&S Checklist with the electronic files.

-- Submit the Stormwater Checklist
+- Submit the Stormwater Checklist with the electronic files.

 - Submit the site plan application fee of $500 plus $50 per acre or fraction thereof.